 A final version of SCPA's 2020 IRP is due as a compliance filing to the CPUC by September 1, 2020.
-It consists of specific elements required by the CPUC including a 46 Million Metric Ton CO2 (MMT) Statewide 2030 Conforming Portfolio (0.408 MMT benchmark for SCPA's share) and a 2030 Preferred Portfolio which meets or beats a 38 MMT Statewide target (0.326 MMT benchmark for SCPA's share).
+It consists of specific elements required by the CPUC including a 46 Million Metric Ton CO2 (MMT) Statewide 2030 Conforming Portfolio (0.408 MMT benchmark for SCPA's share) and a 2030 Preferred Conforming Portfolio which meets or beats a 38 MMT Statewide target (0.326 MMT benchmark for SCPA's share).
+Staff requests Board adoption of the Preferred Conforming Portfolio and provides the 46 MMT Conforming Portfolio as information only in Appendix 1.
 The version presented herein remains subject to minor edits based on additional CPUC guidance provided up until September 1, 2020.